Skip to main content

 Do canals and rivers influence the measurement?

-Yes, every water source influences the measurement, however small streams not make a significant contribution.
-Assessments should be made on a case-by-case basis considering the consistencies of these watersheds.
+Yes, every water source influences the measurement.
+Small streams usually do not make a significant contribution, but large bodies of water must be accounted for.
+Assessments are made on a case-by-case basis during the site survey.

 Can the sensor be installed within a forested area?